For generations, the General Electric name meant you were getting a quality set

 1963- All green light strings with injection molded sockets introduced and sold under G.E. brand.

-1966- Merry Midget line introduced.
+1965- Merry Midget line introduced.
 Early sets made in Japan, then later in Taiwan.
-Satin Bright metallic bulbs introduced.

-1968- Satin Glo, an earlier metallic finish bulb, discontinued.
+1969- Satin Glo an earlier metallic finish bulb, discontinued.
+Replaced by Satin Bright.

-1978 ENERGESAVER logo introduced to indicate reduced energy use items.
+1978 ENERGESAVER logo introduced to indicate reduced energy use items, but only used a few years.
 Ceramic finish bulbs changed to a painted coating.
 Introduced midget sets with a straight line layout and standard wedge base bulbs.

-1987- Cartons redesigned, ENERGESAVER logo discontinued.
+1987- Cartons redesigned.
 Products made almost entirely overseas.

-2001- G.E. discontinued manufacturing their holiday lighting line and sold it to Santa's best craft,
+2001- G.E. discontinued manufacturing of their holiday lighting line and sold it to Santa's best craft,

 who now make and sell the sets with the familiar trademarks used under license to G.E.